Table of contents for Trip to Switzerland - Interlaken and Luzern

 - Trip to Switzerland: Part 6 – Trip to Mount Pilatus

-More photos of Luzern at my photo gallery (link)
+More photos available at this location (link)

 When you unexpectedly get a financial windfall or time off, a holiday is always a good idea.
 Late deals are cheaper outside the school holidays, but click here to find out more.